310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 <small>You can listen to the voiced line <a href="https://youtu.be/n7ySxYtmWRE?t=839" target="_blank">here</a>.</small>

 **Summary:**
-* Held up as his ideal, his aspiration since a young age: <u>The hero of justice</u>
+* Held up as his ideal, his aspiration since a young age: <u>The ally of justice</u>
 * All for one, one for all; he is <u>passionate and empathetic</u>
 * While he may be just a regular young man with his own worries and weaknesses; he possesses <u>the will to be someone strong and dependable</u>